Surfing Fuerteventura – One week at Europe’s North Shore

 The small island of “Los Lobos” is worth a trip as well.
 If during your stay on Fuerteventura a big West swell comes in,

-Los Lobos provides one of the longest and best righthander in Europe.
+Los Lobos provides one of the longest and best righthanders in Europe!

-You can take a ferry to get over there, but make sure to bring a big board, and a set of big balls, to ride the fast barrels!
+You can take a ferry to get over there, but make sure to bring a big board (and an even bigger set of balls) to ride the fast barrels!

 North Shore